Decluttering When You Are Overwhelmed (Simple Tips That Actually Work)

 2. Start with trash

 If you are struggling with step one, simply start throwing away trash.
 You can take this first step with just a trash bag.
-Go room-to-room with a bag and toss items that are completely useless (see 10 Items You Can Toss Right Away further down in post).
+Go room-to-room with a bag and toss items that are completely useless (see 10 Items You Can Toss Immediately further in post).

 Make quick decisions and don’t overthink it.
 If you look at something and consider tossing it straight away, it probably means you should!

 For big decluttering projects (a full room or closet) schedule time when you are motivated and ready to take it on.
-Block just a small, chunk of time on a Saturday morning fueled by coffee or when you feel most productive (which may be late night for some).
+Block a small, chunk of time on a Saturday morning fueled by coffee or when you feel most productive (which may be late night for some – go with your peak energy).

-- A weekend with limited or no commitments
+- A Saturday with limited or no commitments

-- A weeknight when your children are sleeping (for small projects)
+- A weeknight when your children are sleeping (for small projects such as a drawer or shelf)

 4. Have a plan